 Treatments for allergy are usually straightforward, safe and effective.
 Common treatments include:

-Anti-histamines are probably the best known type of allergy medication, and are readily available from a pharmacy without prescription.
+Anti-histamines are probably the best known type of allergy medication, and most are readily available from a pharmacy without prescription.
 However, there are a number of different types of anti-histamines; some have been used for many years, some are improvements on old drugs, and new anti-histamines are being developed all the time.

 While anti-histamines used to have a reputation for making people drowsy, more modern anti-histamines only occasionally have those side effects.